-Kooser State Park is named for John Kooser and his descendants who, durin 1827, settled in the western end of the park near Kooser Spring.
+Kooser State Park is named for John Kooser and his descendants who settled in the western end of the park near Kooser Spring in 1827.
 This original 920-acre tract was sold to the United Lumber Company in 1913.

 With the advent of affordable automobiles and the growing popularity of auto camping, the Kooser Public Camp was developed at the Van Dyke Spring in 1925.
 The camp was popular with travelers along PA 31 and included an open front lean-to, comfort station, tables and benches, fireplaces, and garbage container.

 Civilian Conservation Corps

 In 1933, an area west of the Kooser Public Camp was selected as a site for a Civilian Conservation Corps (CCC) Camp S-99-PA.

 From 1934 to 1940, the CCC boys built a wooden and earthen dam creating a four-acre lake, beach, and bathhouse, a road around the lake, nine log cabins, trails, picnic areas, shelters, pavilions, park office, tree nursery and arboretum, as well as made improvements to Kooser and Van Dyke springs.

 A tornado in 1945 caused severe damage to the CCC facilities.
 From 1952 to 1954, the remaining CCC buildings were leased to a church group for use as a camp known as Camp Kincora.

 Major redevelopment of the park took place from 1955 through 1957, and during 1962, the DCNR’s Bureau of State Parks took over the operation of the park.